sheriff-kurdi/ResultEdge/README.md

-﻿SharpResult
+﻿ResultEdge

-SharpResult is a lightweight, expressive Result pattern implementation for .NET that helps you write clear, predictable, and exception-free business logic.
+ResultEdge is a lightweight, expressive Result pattern implementation for .NET that helps you write clear, predictable, and exception-free business logic.

 It enables you to model success and failure explicitly, improving readability, testability, and correctness across your